abauer424/write-me-notes/README.md

 Since the applications front end was provided in the starter code, my job was to build the backend and connect it with the front end and then deploy the entire application to Heroku.

+I am hoping to revisit this project to fix any bugs that is causing the notes not to dislpay.

-Please view the deployed applicated <a href ="https://abauer424.github.io/write-me-notes/"> here. </a>
+Please view the deployed applicated <a href ="https://abauer424.github.io/write-me-notes/index.html"> here. </a>

 ## Table of Contents